-Significant declines in theater attendance could reduce the attractiveness of cinema advertising and could reduce our revenue
+Significant declines in theater attendance could reduce the attractiveness of cinema advertising and could reduce our revenue.

-Our business is affected by the level of attendance at the founding members' theaters and to a lesser extent our network affiliates' theaters, who operate in a highly competitive industry and whose attendance is reliant on the presence of motion pictures that attract audiences.
+Our business is affected by the level of attendance at the theaters in our advertising network that operate in a highly competitive industry and whose attendance is reliant on the presence of motion pictures that attract audiences.
 Over the 10 years prior to 2020, theater attendance has fluctuated from year to year but on average has remained relatively flat.
 The value of our advertising business could be adversely affected by a decline in theater attendance or even the perception by media buyers that our network is no longer relevant to their marketing plan due to the decreases in attendance and geographic coverage.

-During the COVID-19 Pandemic, several studios shortened or eliminated the "release window" between the release of major motion pictures to alternative delivery methods or released motion pictures directly to alternative delivery methods bypassing the theater entirely.
-The COVID-19 Pandemic also led to significant changes in consumer behavior; including avoiding crowds and other public indoor spaces, and governments restricted the ability of theaters to operate at normal capacity.
-While some research suggests the changes in consumer behavior may only be in response to the COVID-19 Pandemic, it is unclear whether consumers and studios will revert to their pre-COVID-19 Pandemic behavior or if these changes are long-term trends.
+The COVID-19 Pandemic led to several changes impacting patron attendance at theaters including studios electing to shorten or eliminate the "release window" between the release of major motion pictures to alternative delivery methods or released motion pictures directly to alternative delivery methods bypassing the theater entirely.
+Certain patrons avoided crowds and other public indoor spaces and governments restrictions impacted the ability of theaters to operate at normal capacity.
+Following some successful theatrical releases in 2021, it is unclear whether consumers and studios will revert to their pre-COVID-19 Pandemic behavior or if these changes are long-term trends.
 Additional factors that could reduce attendance at our network theaters include the following, which may be accelerated by actions taken in response to the COVID-19 Pandemic: